CheatingBoy6890/Open-Lasertag-System-Grenade/Hardware/README.md

 Warning: This project uses lasers.
 Be sure to **always** do your own testing by meassuring voltage and current and by looking in datasheets.
 I am **not** responsible for any injuries you encounter from using this project.
 Also make sure to wear proper eye-protection.

+## Where to get the components
+The components are mostly standard components.
+We recommend buying them in a local store if possible to support the remaining stores.

+We recommend ordering the PCBs at PCBWay, because they offer fast delivery and good quality at a low cost.
+If you don't have a 3D printer you can also order the parts at PCBWay.

 -----